RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Flat container registries (per-service image overrides)

-**v7.6 problem:** Some registries (especially AWS ECR) use a flat structure where all images live in a single repository with different tags, rather than separate repositories per service.
+**Before:** Some registries (especially AWS ECR) use a flat structure where all images live in a single repository with different tags, rather than separate repositories per service.
 The v7.6 chart had no way to express this without editing every deploy template.

-**v7.7 solution:** The `global.deployment.images.overrides` map lets you override the image for any service.
+**Now:** The `global.deployment.images.overrides` map lets you override the image for any service.
 When set, the value is used verbatim instead of the default `{repository}/{service-name}:{tag}` construction:

 ```yaml
 global: